Sunday, April 29, 1 - 2:30 pm

 Internationally renowned clinician-scientists at various stages in their careers will share their experiences and provide valuable advice on how to become a successful clinician-scientist.
 An NEI extramural representative will be available to discuss clinician-scientist specific funding mechanisms.

-How to promote vision research to patients and policymakers in different regions of the world (AO & GMCs)
+How to promote vision research to patients and policymakers in different regions of the world (AOC & GMCs)

 Organizers: Juliet Moncaster and Daniel Rathbun